huangxc6/MIT_6.175_6.375_Lab/6.175_Lab2/README.md

 ```

-## Discussion Question 3 (1 Point): Is your implementation of multiply_by_adding a signed multiplier or an unsigned multiplier?
+### Discussion Question 3 (1 Point): Is your implementation of multiply_by_adding a signed multiplier or an unsigned multiplier?
 (Note: if it does not match either multiply_signed or multiply_unsigned, it is wrong).

 unsigned multiplier

-# Exercise 4 (4 Points): Fill in the code for the module mkFoldedMultiplier to implement a folded repeated addition multiplier.
+## Exercise 4 (4 Points): Fill in the code for the module mkFoldedMultiplier to implement a folded repeated addition multiplier.

 Can you implement it without using a variable-shift bit shifter?
 Without using dynamic bit selection?
 (In other words, can you avoid shifting or bit selection by a value stored in a register?)

-# Exercise 5 (1 Points): Fill in the test bench mkTbEx5 to test the functionality of mkFoldedMultiplier against multiply_by_adding.
+## Exercise 5 (1 Points): Fill in the test bench mkTbEx5 to test the functionality of mkFoldedMultiplier against multiply_by_adding.
 They should produce the same outputs if you implemented mkFoldedMultiplier correctly.
 To run these, run

 $ make Ex5.tb
 $ ./simEx5

 注意mkTbMulModule传参为Multiplier和function

-# Exercise 6 (4 Points}: Fill in the implementation for a folded version of the Booth multiplication algorithm in the module mkBooth: This module uses a parameterized input size n; your implementation will be expected to work for all n >= 2.
+## Exercise 6 (4 Points): Fill in the implementation for a folded version of the Booth multiplication algorithm in the module mkBooth: This module uses a parameterized input size n; your implementation will be expected to work for all n >= 2.

-# Exercise 7 (1 Point): Fill in the test benches mkTbEx7a and mkTbEx7b for your Booth multiplier to test different bit widths of your choice.
+## Exercise 7 (1 Point): Fill in the test benches mkTbEx7a and mkTbEx7b for your Booth multiplier to test different bit widths of your choice.
 You can test them with:

 $ make Ex7a.tb
 $ ./simEx7a